Program Manager, Saint Louis Zoo Institute for Conservation Medicine

 About Kathy Zeigler

 Kathy’s background is in environmental compliance and remediation.
-After two years of providing volunteer services, she joined the ICM in March 2019 as the Program Manager.
+After two years of providing volunteer services, she joined the Institute for Conservation Medicine (ICM) in March 2019 as the Program Manager.
 Kathy manages the compliance and permitting aspects of ICM conservation projects, student internships, as well as budgets and other financial matters.

 At the ICM, Kathy applies her knowledge of regulatory processes to ICM permits for conservation work.
 She also uses her experience working with stakeholders to communicate technical/scientific information to the public.
 As Program Manager, Kathy provides an important role managing the various day-to-day operations of the ICM.